pt9999/fixlang_minilib/doc/lib/text/regexp/regexp.md

 // groups == ["abc012", "def345"]
 ```

-If the match against the regular expression fails, a _NotMatch error is reported.
+If the match against the regular expression fails, an error `"NotMatch"` is reported.

 This function is similar to [String.match()](https://developer.mozilla.org/ja/docs/Web/JavaScript/Reference/Global_Objects/String/match)
 function of JavaScript.